lancedb/lancedb/docs/src/integrations/voxel51.md

 ![example](../assets/voxel.gif)

-In FiftyOne, embeddings are managed by the [**FiftyOne Brain**](https://docs.voxel51.com/user_guide/brain.html), a library that provides powerful machine learning techniques designed to transform how you curate your data from an art into a measurable science.

-In order to search against our media, we need to **index** the data.
-In FiftyOne, we can do this via the `compute_similarity()` function.
-Specify the model you want to use to generate the embedding vectors, and what **vector search engine** you want to use on the **backend**.
-You can also give the similarity index a name(**`brain_key`**), which is useful if you want to run vector searches against multiple indexes.

 **FiftyOne** provides an API to create LanceDB tables and run similarity queries, both **programmatically in Python** and via **point-and-click in the App**.

 Let's get started and see how to use **LanceDB** to create a **similarity index** on your FiftyOne datasets.

+## Overview

+**[Embeddings](../embeddings/understanding_embeddings.md)** are foundational to all of the **vector search** features.
+In FiftyOne, embeddings are managed by the [**FiftyOne Brain**](https://docs.voxel51.com/user_guide/brain.html) that provides powerful machine learning techniques designed to transform how you curate your data from an art into a measurable science.

+!!!question "Have you ever wanted to find the images most similar to an image in your dataset?"
+    The **FiftyOne Brain** makes computing **visual similarity** really easy.
+You can compute the similarity of samples in your dataset using an embedding model and store the results in the **brain key**.

+    You can then sort your samples by similarity or use this information to find potential duplicate images.

+Here we will be doing the following :

+1. **Create Index** - In order to run similarity queries against our media, we need to **index** the data.
+We can do this via the `compute_similarity()` function.

+    -  In the function, specify the **model** you want to use to generate the embedding vectors, and what **vector search engine** you want to use on the **backend** (here LanceDB).

+    !!!tip
+        You can also give the similarity index a name(`brain_key`), which is useful if you want to run vector searches against multiple indexes.

+2. **Query** - Once you have generated your similarity index, you can query your dataset with `sort_by_similarity()`.
+The query can be any of the following:

+    - An ID (sample or patch)
+    - A query vector of same dimension as the index
+    - A list of IDs (samples or patches)
+    - A text prompt (search semantically)

 ## Prerequisites: install necessary dependencies